rami-rostom/hecho-front/README.md

 pnpm run dev
 ```

-Open your browser and visit _http://localhost:5173/_ to view the application :fire:.
+Open your browser and visit _http://localhost:5173/_ to view the application.

 ## :coffee: Author